Running Away

-"Running Away" is a single recorded by Hoobastank.
+"Running Away" is a single recorded by the American rock band Hoobastank.
 It was the second single released from their self-titled debut album on April 1, 2002.
 The song peaked at number two on the US Billboard Modern Rock Tracks chart.

 Music video

 In the music video for "Running Away", Hoobastank appears playing on a background depicting a woman who tries to run away from her problems.
 It was directed by Paul Fedor.